Postman Monitors frequently asked questions

 How many monitors can I create?

-There is no limit to the number of collection-based monitors you can create.
+There is no limit to the number of monitors you can create.
 You can have any number of collections, each with any number of monitors, and each monitor can run on a different schedule.

 How many regions can my monitor run in?